TykTechnologies/ai-studio/README.md

 All configuration is in the .env file in the root of the project, there is a smaple provided in the root of the project.

 To run the go server:
+Note: make sure the frontend is built first, that ui/admin-frontend/build exists.

 ```bash
 cd midsommar